junxit/us-congress-bills-114/bill.md

   >       - **(iii)** the party complained of; and
   >       - **(iv)** other elements that the Commission considers in the public interest.
   >   - **(2)** *Duplicative complaints* In the case of multiple complaints arising from the same alleged misconduct, the Commission shall be required to include only information concerning one such complaint in the database described in paragraph (1).
-  > - **(j)** *Form of publication*
+  > - **(h)** *Form of publication*
   >   - **(1)** *In general* In complying with a requirement of this section to publish a document, the Commission shall publish such document on its website, in addition to publishing such document in any other form that the Commission is required to use or is permitted to and chooses to use.
   >   - **(2)** *Exception* The Commission shall by rule establish procedures for redacting documents required to be published by this section so that the published versions of such documents do not contain—
   >     - **(A)** information the publication of which would be detrimental to national security, homeland security, law enforcement, or public safety; or
   >     - **(B)** information that is proprietary or confidential.
-  > - **(k)** *Transparency relating to performance in meeting FOIA requirements* The Commission shall take additional steps to inform the public about its performance and efficiency in meeting the disclosure and other requirements of section 552 of title 5, United States Code (commonly referred to as the Freedom of Information Act), including by doing the following:
+  > - **(i)** *Transparency relating to performance in meeting FOIA requirements* The Commission shall take additional steps to inform the public about its performance and efficiency in meeting the disclosure and other requirements of section 552 of title 5, United States Code (commonly referred to as the Freedom of Information Act), including by doing the following:
   >   - **(1)** Publishing on the Commission’s website the Commission’s logs for tracking, responding to, and managing requests submitted under such section, including the Commission’s fee estimates, fee categories, and fee request determinations.
   >   - **(2)** Releasing to the public all decisions made by the Commission (including decisions made by the Commission’s Bureaus and Offices) granting or denying requests filed under such section, including any such decisions pertaining to the estimate and application of fees assessed under such section.
   >   - **(3)** Publishing on the Commission’s website electronic copies of documents released under such section.
   >   - **(4)** Presenting information about the Commission’s handling of requests under such section in the Commission’s annual budget estimates submitted to Congress and the Commission’s annual performance and financial reports.
 Such information shall include the number of requests under such section the Commission received in the most recent fiscal year, the number of such requests granted and denied, a comparison of the Commission’s processing of such requests over at least the previous 3 fiscal years, and a comparison of the Commission’s results with the most recent average for the United States Government as published on www.foia.gov.
-  > - **(l)** *Prompt release of statistical reports and reports to Congress* Not later than January 15th of each year, the Commission shall identify, catalog, and publish an anticipated release schedule for all statistical reports and reports to Congress that are regularly or intermittently released by the Commission and will be released during such year.
+  > - **(j)** *Prompt release of statistical reports and reports to Congress* Not later than January 15th of each year, the Commission shall identify, catalog, and publish an anticipated release schedule for all statistical reports and reports to Congress that are regularly or intermittently released by the Commission and will be released during such year.
-  > - **(m)** *Annual scorecard reports*
+  > - **(k)** *Annual scorecard reports*
   >   - **(1)** *In general* For the 1-year period beginning on January 1st of each year, the Commission shall prepare a report on the performance of the Commission in conducting its proceedings and meeting the deadlines established under subsection (a)(2)(E) and the guidelines established under subsection (a)(2)(F).
   >   - **(2)** *Contents* Each report required by paragraph (1) shall contain detailed statistics on such performance, including, with respect to each Bureau of the Commission—
   >     - **(A)** with respect to each type of filing specified in subsection (a)(2)(E) or (a)(2)(F)—